-Life investment contract liabilities are measured at fair value, with subsequent gains and losses arising from fair value remeasurement recognised in the Income Statement.
+Life investment contract liabilities are measured at fair value, with subsequent gains and losses arising from fair value remeasurement recognised in the Statement of Comprehensive Income.
 Refer to note 2p for more details of life investment contract liabilities.

 Financial liabilities at amortised cost